 This important collaboration has enabled over 800,000 people, principally from the UK but now increasingly worldwide, to experience world-class opera and ballet performances through free BP Big Screens relays of live performances or via the internet.
 Others have joined in learning and participation projects from Aberdeen to London and beyond.
-We recently announced a further renewal of our partnership until 2022 – ensuring that many more people will have access to the best of the UK's culture well in to the future.
+In 2016 we announced a further renewal of our partnership until 2022 – ensuring that many more people will have access to the best of the UK's culture well in to the future.

 A further 112,000 people worldwide watched the BP Big Screens webcast performances of La bohѐme and Don Giovanni via the Royal Opera House's YouTube channel, logging on from Argentina to Vietnam, Finland to New Zealand.
 This follows the 100,000 people from around the globe who watched an online performance of Tosca in 2017 and the 66,000 who saw Nabucco and Il trovatore in 2016.
 The first of the Royal Opera House's and BP Big Screens live online streaming events was of La traviata in 2014 when 15,000 people logged on.